redfiles/password_generator/README.md

 This is a password generator created using python.
 You can use this for create numbers based passwords.
 Also, you can generate emails.
 This is a useful tool for hackers.

 <h2>Kali Linux :</h2>
-command : sudo git clone https://github.com/redfiles/password_generator.git
+command : sudo git clone https://github.com/redfiles/password_generator.git <br>
-command : cd PSGEv1.0.0
+command : cd PSGEv1.0.0 <br>
-command : chmod +x psge.py
+command : chmod +x psge.py <br>
 command : python psge.py

 <h2>How to use : </h2>